smart-data-models/dataModel.Transportation/RoadSegment/doc/new_spec_EN-US.md

 ## List of properties

 - `address`: The mailing address.  - `allowedVehicleType`:   - `alternateName`: An alternative name for this item  - `annotations`:   - `areaServed`: The geographic area where a service or offered item is provided.  - `category`:   - `color`: The color of the product.  - `dataProvider`: A sequence of characters identifying the provider of the harmonised data entity.  - `dateCreated`: Entity creation timestamp.
 This will usually be allocated by the storage platform.  - `dateModified`: Timestamp of the last modification of the entity.
 This will usually be allocated by the storage platform.  - `description`: A description of this item  - `endKilometer`:   - `endPoint`:   - `id`:   - `image`: An image of the item.  - `laneUsage`:   - `length`:   - `location`:   - `maximumAllowedHeight`:   - `maximumAllowedSpeed`:   - `maximumAllowedWeight`:   - `minimumAllowedSpeed`:   - `name`: The name of this item.  - `owner`: A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)  - `refRoad`:   - `seeAlso`:   - `source`: A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `startKilometer`:   - `startPoint`:   - `totalLaneNumber`:   - `type`: NGSI Entity type  - `width`:   ## Data Model description of properties
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.  - `startKilometer`:   - `startPoint`:   - `totalLaneNumber`:   - `type`: NGSI Entity type  - `width`:
+Required properties
+- `allowedVehicleType`  - `endPoint`  - `id`  - `laneUsage`  - `name`  - `refRoad`  - `startPoint`  - `totalLaneNumber`  - `type`  ## Data Model description of properties
-Sorted alphabetically
+Sorted alphabetically (click for details)
 <details><summary><strong>full yaml details</strong></summary>
 ```yaml
 RoadSegment: